 Established in 1997, the United Nations Mine Action Service (UNMAS) leads, coordinates and implements United Nations efforts to eliminate landmines and explosive hazards and to mitigate their impact on people's lives.

 UNMAS has saved lives and protected livelihoods in conflict- torn communities including Abyei area (Sudan/South Sudan), Afghanistan, Central African Republic, Colombia, Côte d'Ivoire, the Democratic Republic of the Congo, Haiti, Iraq, Lebanon, Libya, Mali, State of Palestine, Somalia, Sudan (including Darfur), South Sudan, Syria and the Territory of Western Sahara.

-Hover over the pins on the map to find out about the work of mine action in 2017.
-You will discover information on the number of mines we have cleared, the amount of land we have made safe and the education programs we run.
+Visit the UNMAS website to discover information on the number of mines we have cleared, the amount of land we have made safe and the education programs we run.

 Women in Mine Action

 Women's participation is crucial at all stages of mine action: from surveying mined areas, to deciding where to begin clearance, conducting mine risk education and undertaking post-clearance development initiatives.

 Women represent more than 30 per cent of UNMAS field staff and at Headquarters it is more than 63 per cent.
 The United Nations and its partners, wherever they work on mine action, strive to include women and men in all aspects of the work with the aim of delivering high quality mine action services in response to the needs of all community members regardless of their gender.